-Depending on where the borrower lives, private lenders with a judgment may garnish as much as 25% of the borrower’s after-tax wages (15 U.S.C.
+Depending on where you live, private lenders with a judgment may garnish as much as 25% of the your after-tax wages (15 U.S.C.
 1673).
 However, the amount that can be garnished is specific to each state.
 See the Bills.com resource Collection Laws & Exemptions by State to determine how much of your pay can be garnished by private lenders.
 Texas and Pennsylvania, for example, do not allow wage garnishment for unsecured debts such as private student loans.

 To try to stop a garnishment resulting from a private loan, you should contact the creditor to discuss your financial situation and try to negotiate an alternate payment plan.
 Unfortunately, the creditor may not be willing to stop the garnishment voluntarily, forcing you to explore alternative options.